Why is a DNP degree important?

 What class formats are available?

 The online format allows you to log in any time, day or night, as you complete assignments.
 You can continue to work while you pursue your DNP degree.
-Classes are in an 8-week or full semester format, so you can progress quickly.
+The majority of classes are in an 8-week format, with a few taking a full semester.
+This structure allows you to progress quickly.
 Degree plans include a 6-semester (24 month) and 9-semester (36 month) options.
 No campus visits are required for online students.

 When do DNP classes start at Regis University?